-7.3 Traffic Operations Review
+6.3 Traffic Operations Review

-7.3.1 Roadway Sections
+6.3.1 Roadway Sections

 Operations on roadway sections were assessed based on their volume to capacity (v/c) ratios.
 The assessment was based on existing traffic volumes and typical lane capacities.
 For collector and arterials roads, planning capacities are typically in the range of 700 to 1,000 vehicles per hour per lane (vph/l) depending on the class of the road and the traffic controls at intersections.
-The surrounding environment, the number of accesses and the presence of turning lanes are among other factors that influence arterial road capacities.
+The surrounding environment, access and the presence of turning lanes are among other factors that influence arterial road capacities.
 On that basis, existing capacities on minor roads such Huntington Road and Kirby Road were estimated to be 700 vph/l, while a value of 800 vph/l was assumed for major arterials such as Major Mackenzie Drive, Islington Avenue and Highway 27.

-The results of the assessment are summarized in Table 5.
+The results of the assessment are summarized in Table 3.
 While most City roads operate with low v/c ratios, most of the arterial roads have v/c ratios greater than 0.5, with those of Highway 27 and Highway 50 greater than 0.9.
 Those operations indicate existing problems on Highway 50 and Highway 27 that require interventions.
-With background traffic growth and future development, traffic volumes
+With background traffic growth and future development, traffic volumes on the other roadways are expected to increase, however improvements will most likely be required to maintain satisfactory operations.